Chris Boardman's nickname is "The Professor", for his meticulous attention to detail in preparation and training, and his technical know-how.

 Chris Boardman was appointed a technical adviser to the British road and track cycling team in 2004, and was equipment and technical manager to the TeamGB cyclists at the 2008 Beijing Olympic Games.

-Chris Boardman has recounted an incident that he said changed the path of his working life: in about 2010 his young daughter asked to ride to the park with him, in the typical northern seaside town where they lived; Chris Boardman refused, thinking it too dangerous.
+Chris Boardman first took up these roles after his young daughter asked to ride to the park with him, in the northern seaside town where they lived; Boardman refused, thinking it too dangerous.

 Chris Boardman said it felt very wrong that he, an ex-Olympic cyclist, did not feel he could keep his child safe on a one-minute 550m ride, so he decided to do something about it.

-In July 2017 Chris Boardman was appointed Greater Manchester's first commissioner for walking and cycling.
+Chris Boardman was appointed Greater Manchester's first Cycling and Walking Commissioner by Andy Burnham in July 2017.